One of the more surprising programs at the Grand Prix Final

 So what does all that make this jump?

-a standard flip is that in a standard flip the entry leg leaves
+rotation.
+Also in a flip the entry leg leaves the ice

-the ice first followed by the tapping leg.
-In this case
+first followed by the tapping leg.
+In this case that is

 Since the rules allow

-jumps to be landed on either foot, strictly speaking this
+jumps to be landed on either foot and judges don't seem to care

-could be considered a listed jump with a 2F base value.
+could be considered a listed jump with a 2S base value.

 But since it is executed after all other jumps elements, whether